cerfacs-globc/icclim/doc/source/dev/bootstrap_architecture.rst

 - value aggregates such as ``fraction_of_total``;
 - spell reducers such as ``sum_of_spell_lengths``;
 - multi-variable compound counts that can combine bootstrap leaf masks;
-- bounded single-variable percentile compositions that currently stay on the reference bootstrap path.
+- bounded single-variable percentile compositions with one day-of-year percentile leaf and one scalar guard joined by ``AND``.

 Reusable bootstrap primitives
 =============================